Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 signatures, or the subset that happened to advertise sidecar hashes.
-On networks that use NegativeUNL, `featureNegativeUNLActiveViewCap` should be active before or with Export so producer-side nUNL voting caps against the same UNLReport active-view denominator that Export quorum proofs use.
+On networks that use NegativeUNL, `featureNegativeUNLActiveViewCap` should be active before or with Export so producer-side nUNL voting caps against the same UNLReport active-source universe that bounds NegativeUNL shrink.
+Export quorum itself is computed over the effective post-NegativeUNL active view.
 Direct Export apply still rebuilds and defensively caps the parent active view before checking the witness threshold.
 *Anti-pattern:* letting silence shrink the quorum threshold.

 **INV-3 — Accepted sidecar root, not live collector.**